 Liz Shannon Miller has been called the Pauline Kael of online video by at least one person, having covering the online video space since 2006.
 She has been published by the New York Times, Variety, GigaOM, The Wrap and many other publications, and once took over the front page of YouTube with her web series picks.
-Based in Los Angeles, she currently writes for G4′s Attack of the Show, and contributes to GigaOM‘s coverage of the online video universe.
+Based in Los Angeles, she’s currently TV Editor of Indiewire.com, and likes space battles, videos of cats, old school funk, and the Oxford comma.

 Felicia Williams was an early YouTube employee on the now defunct editorial team.
 She selected videos to be featured in the Entertainment, Gaming, Travel, and Pets categories and curated the homepage of YouTube.com.
 After YouTube, Felicia worked as Director of Creative Development at Next New Networks and Director of Partner Programming at Revision3 where she used her web savvy to help external producers integrate sponsorships, build viewership, and make awesome digital programming.
 Currently, Felicia spends her days at TechCrunch we’re she produces more videos than she can watch every week.

 Then there’s our Awesome Contributors: